michalsvorc/documents/golang/golang.md

 By convention, the package name is the same as the last element of the import path.
 For instance, the "math/rand"
 package: `rand.Intn(10)`

+## Testing

+Writing a test is just like writing a function, with a few rules:

+- It needs to be in a file with a name like `xxx_test.go`
+- The test function must start with the word `Test`
+- The test function takes one argument only `t *testing.T`
+- In order to use the `*testing.T` type, you need to `import "testing"`